A draft horse wearing a well-fitted leather horse collar for heavy work.

 A driving collar is a specialized piece of equipment designed for one job: pulling.
 It should never be used for other purposes, like tying your horse or turning them out in the pasture.
 Using tack for the wrong task can be incredibly dangerous.
 For instance, studies have shown that tying a horse with certain types of headcollars can significantly increase the risk of injury.
 The same principle applies here.
 A driving collar is not a breakaway halter and can easily get caught, leading to a serious accident.
 Always switch to appropriate equipment, like a well-fitted halter, for handling, tying, or turnout.
 Your horse’s safety depends on using the right tool for the job.

-Care for Your Horse Collar
+Making Your Horse Collar Last: Care Tips

 A quality horse collar is a significant investment in your horse's comfort and performance.
 Just like any other piece of essential equipment, it needs regular care to stay in top shape.
 Proper maintenance not only extends the life of your collar but also ensures it remains safe and comfortable for your horse to wear.
 A little bit of attention goes a long way in protecting the leather, preserving the padding, and keeping your tack reliable for years of work.
 Taking these simple steps will help you get the most out of your gear and keep your horse happy.

-Clean and Condition Leather
+How to Clean and Condition a Leather Collar

 To keep a leather collar strong and supple, you need to clean and condition it regularly.
 Dirt, sweat, and moisture can break down the leather over time, causing it to become dry, brittle, and cracked.
 Start by wiping the collar down with a damp cloth after each use to remove surface grime.
 For a deeper clean, use a quality leather soap, working it into the material with a sponge.
 Once it's clean and dry, apply a good leather conditioner to restore moisture and flexibility.
 This simple routine is one of the best ways to protect your horse tack and prevent uncomfortable stiffness.

-Store Your Collar Properly
+The Right Way to Store Your Collar

 Where you keep your collar when it’s not in use matters just as much as cleaning it.
 Always store your horse collar in a cool, dry place that’s out of direct sunlight.
 A dedicated tack room with good air circulation is ideal.
 Hanging it on a properly shaped collar rack will help it maintain its form and prevent the padding from getting compressed.
 Leaving a collar in a hot, sunny spot can cause the leather to dry out and fade, while a damp environment can encourage mold and mildew to grow.
 Proper storage is an easy habit that makes a huge difference in the longevity of your equipment.